opst/knitfab-docs/01.getting-started/getting-started.en.md

       - "type:dataset"

 # outputs:
-#   List of filepathes and tags as output of this plans.
+#   List of filepathes and Tags as Output of this Plans.
 #   See "inputs" for detail.
 outputs:
   - path: "/out/model"